gdi-be/mde-deployment/README.md

 * make sure to configure the correct user DN (e.g. CN=Users,DC=dc,DC=internal)
 * add the `role-ldap-mapper` and configure the ldap roles DN (e.g. CN=Users,DC=dc,DC=internal)
 * add a `user-attribute-ldap-mapper` for the fields `streetAddress`, `telephoneNumber`, `givenName`, `sn`, `mail`, `company` and `l` and add these attributes to the keycloak user model (in case they don't exist).
 Map `givenName` to `firstName`, `sn` to `lastName`, `l` to `city` and `mail` to `email`

+## Troubleshooting

+> Metadata is visible in the overview but can't be found in the MetadataSearchField (e.g. Neuerfassung -> Vorlage):

+Probably the search index was not created/updated correctly.
+You can trigger a manula update of the search index by opening /search/index/initialize as a logged in user.
+This will trigger a full reindex of all metadata.